A simple model for entangled photon generation in resonant structures: Nonlinear model describing two-photon-generation in an etalon

 \section{Nonlinear model describing two-photon-generation in an etalon}

 Let us first consider a rigorous approach for the description of the etalon effect on photon-pair generation in a thin layer of nonlinear material~\cite{Kitaeva1982, Kitaeva2004}.
 Specifically, we use the scattering matrix approach to calculate the efficiency of photon-pair generation in a nonlinear layer of thickness L, sandwiched between other materials.
-The generally dispersive refractive indices of each layer are given by $n_i = n_i(\omega)$ for $i\in\{1,2,3\}$, and the transmission (reflection) coefficients for the first and second interfaces are $t_1$ ($r_1$) and $t_2$ ($r_2$), respectively.
-These coefficients are dispersive, and can be calculated using the Fresnel formulae~\cite{hecht2016}.
+The generally dispersive refractive indices of each non-absorbing layer are given by $n_i = n_i(\omega)$ for $i\in\{1,2,3\}$, and the transmission (reflection) coefficients for the first and second interfaces are $t_1$ ($r_1$) and $t_2$ ($r_2$), respectively.
+These coefficients are frequency- and angle-dispersive, and can be calculated using the Fresnel formulas~\cite{hecht2016}.
 We consider three modes propagating inside and outside the etalon: the pump (purple), the signal (orange), and the idler (red) (\Cref{fig:ScatteringMatrixDefinitions}), and each frequency mode inside the layer has two corresponding spatial modes propagating forward or backward.
 The forward- ($E_0^{(+)}$) and backward-propagating ($E_0^{(-)}$) pump modes inside the layer are excited by a single pump mode ($E_0$), incident from the left side of the structure, whereas the modes of the down-converted photons inside the layer, combined into the array $\mathbf{A}(z) = \{\hat{a}_1(z), \hat{a}_2^{\dagger}(z), \hat{a}_3(z), \hat{a}_4^{\dagger}(z)\}$, are pair-wise coupled through the nonlinear interaction inside the layer due to the second-order nonlinearity.

-To simplify calculations, the idler modes are already Hermitian-conjugate.
+We assume the pump field is incident along the $\mathbf{z}$-axis; however, we place no such restrictions on the photon pairs.
+To account for angled modes propagating in the resonator, we calculate the angle-dependent Fresnel coefficients and phase matching.
+In the case of birefringent media, we also assume that the parametric interaction involves only signal and idler modes with definite polarization such that birefringent effects vanish~\cite{Kitaeva2004}.
+Further, to avoid the effects of birefringence, we assume that any angled signal and idler modes exist in a single plane.
+With these assumptions, the polarizations of linearly polarized incident and reflected waves remain invariant.
+Further, to simplify calculations, the idler modes are already Hermitian-conjugate.